 2001-2008: Notre Dame Evolves

-This period also saw major changes to the governance structure at Notre Dame, reflecting substantial revisions to the University's Act of Parliament.
-The University now had separate but related Boards of Trustees, Directors and Governors, each chaired by the new Chancellor of the University, Mr Justice Neville Owen, who assumed office from Terry O'Connor in 2005.
+Much credit for the form and substance of this new Act rested with the University's Deputy Vice Chancellor and principal legal adviser, Celia Hammond, and its Board member Mr Justice Neville Owen.
+The University now had separate but related Boards of Trustees, Directors and Governors, each chaired by the new Chancellor of the University, Justice Owen, who assumed office from Mr Terry O'Connor in 2005.
 These legislative changes were accompanied by substantial changes to the University's Statutes and Regulations.

 The physical facilities on the Fremantle and Broome Campuses were upgraded and expanded, to the point where they could cater for over 6,000 students.

-This period saw a very significant development in Notre Dame's relationship with the Australian Government.
-The Howard Government decided to declare the academic areas of teaching, nursing and medicine as National Priorities, and invited Notre Dame to develop major courses in each of them.
-The Howard Government also introduced a scheme known as Fee Help whereby fee paying undergraduate students at Notre Dame could borrow from the Australian Government at very low interest rates to meet the cost of tuition.
+This period saw a very significant development in Notre Dame's relationship with the Commonwealth Government.
+The Howard Government, on advice of the Minister for Education, Brendan Nelson, decided to declare the academic areas of teaching, nursing and medicine at Notre Dame as National Priorities, and as such, eligible for substantial Federal funding.
+The Howard Government also introduced a scheme known as Fee Help whereby fee paying undergraduate students at Notre Dame could finance their tuition costs with low interest 'income contingent' loans from the Commonwealth.

-The Sydney Campus
+The Foundation of the Sydney Campus (2004)

 The University is still relatively young and, no doubt, it will be some years before it can be regarded as a mature institution.
 However, the potential for this unique University is very great indeed.